Clumped isotopes: Terminology

 The equilibrium constants for these reactions are temperature-dependent, with a tendency for heavy isotopes to "clump" with each other (increasing the proportions of multiply substituted isotopologues) as temperature decreases.
 Reaction 1 will be driven to the right with decreasing temperature, to the left with increasing temperature.
-Therefore, the equilibrium constant for this reaction can be used as an paleotemperature indicator, as long as the temperature dependence of this reaction and the relative abundances of the carbonate ion isotopologues are known.
+Therefore, the equilibrium constant for this reaction can be used as a paleotemperature indicator, as long as the temperature dependence of this reaction and the relative abundances of the carbonate ion isotopologues are known.

 Differences from the conventional δ^{18}O analysis

 In conventional δ^{18}O analysis, both the δ^{18}O values in carbonates and water are needed to estimate paleoclimate.
 However, for many times and places, the δ^{18}O in water can only be inferred, and also the ^{16}O/^{18}O ratio between carbonate and water may vary with the change in temperature.
 Therefore, the accuracy of the thermometer may be compromised.

 Whereas for the carbonate clumped-isotope thermometer, the equilibrium is independent of the isotope compositions of waters from which carbonates grew.
 Therefore, the only information needed is the abundance of bonds between rare, heavy isotopes within the carbonate mineral.